-- Close The security device logs the event, severs the connection, and sends TCP RST packets to both the client and server. - Close Client The security device logs the event, severs the connection, and sends a TCP RST packet to the client. - Close Server The security device logs the event, severs the connection, and sends a TCP RST to the server. - Drop The security device logs the event and severs the connection without sending either the client or the server TCP RST packets. - Drop Packet The security device logs the event and drops the packet containing the attack object, but it does not sever the connection. - Ignore The security device logs the event and stops checking-or ignores-the remainder of the connection. - None The security device logs the event but takes no action.
+- Close-Logs the event, severs the connection, and sends TCP RST packets to both the client and server. - Close Client-Logs the event, severs the connection, and sends a TCP RST packet to the client. - Close Server-Logs the event, severs the connection, and sends a TCP RST to the server. - Drop-Logs the event and severs the connection without sending either the client or the server TCP RST packets. - Drop packet-Logs the event and drops the packet containing the attack object, but it does not sever the connection. - Ignore-Logs the event and stops checking-or ignores-the remainder of the connection. - None-Logs the event but takes no action.